 Brindle Pugs have long lifespans with an average of 12-15 years.

-With that being said, they are prone to a condition known as Pug Dog Encephalitis.
+That said, they are prone to a condition known as Pug Dog Encephalitis.

 It can occur in pugs of any age and may be accompanied by changes in behavior, stiff neck, disorientation, loss of coordination, depression, weakness, and blindness.
 In almost all cases, the disease will eventually become fatal.